LukeKryka/Group-Project/README.md

 ## Contributing
 Hello!
 Thank you for taking a look at our code.
 We appreciate any and all comments and recommendations.
 If you want to make any edits to our code all you have to is fork LukeKryka/Group-Project in GitHub.
 You can then make any comments you want and edit our code however you like.
 Then for us to take a look at the code all you have to do is put a pull request in.
 ## License
+We chose the MIT license because it is a very permissive license.
+We are able to easily distribute edit and modify our code using this license.
+It should be able for all users to get to and edit our code.
+The only downside is our code is not copyright or patent protected.
+Because our code is simple we are valuing the collaborative aspects of the MIT license and ignoring the downsides.
 ## Code of Conduct
 We chose the standard Code of Conduct (**Contributor Covenant**) because we agree with the values listed and the behaviors deemed acceptable and unacceptable.